S3-working-group/s3-practical-guide/docs/describe-organizational-drivers.md

 - Explain the <dfn data-info="Intended Outcome: The expected result of an agreement, action, project or strategy.">intended outcome</dfn>, potential benefits or opportunities.
 - The impact may be obvious or implicit, especially when the effects of the current situation are already described.

-### Summarize the Driver

-Aim for one or two sentences, so that the information is easy to remember and process.

-Besides the summary, more details about the driver may be kept in the logbook.

 ### Review Drivers